Ready 1:1 Support

 Digital citizenship is about using the Internet and related technologies in an appropriate and responsible manner.
 Cybersafety is part of digital citizenship and relates to keeping your personal information and reputation safe.

 Classroom teachers, librarians and everyone on the 1:1 team will support students as they learn to be good digital citizens and stay safe online.

-To report a problem or ask a question about your iPad, select your school below to access the appropriate iPad Service Request Form.Note: You will need to log in to your district-issued Google account to complete the form.
+To report a problem or ask a question about your device, select your school below to access the appropriate Service Request Form.Note: You will need to log in to your district-issued Google account to complete the form.